StevenLOL/Research_speech_speaker_verification_nist_sre2010/SRE2010/README.md

-#naming conventions
-In this project we name data used for background model training as training data
+#Folders:
+##Data
+###Data folder contains the reference to the following data

-Enrollment data refer to data used to build known speaker model, in deed just a vector.

-Test data refer to data used to verfy system performance.
+femaleTmatrix, female_ubm : data used for background model training. enroll* :enrollment data used to build known speaker model (indeed just a vector). test*:  data refer to data used to verfy system performance.

+##MFCC, exp
+System generated folders,
+MFCC hold the mfcc features
+exp contains ubm, iVectorExtractor,ivectors , and LDA/PLDA model